vgeorgeucsd/prime_graphs/README.md

 # prime_graphs
-some code for what we did it the paper
+some code for what we did in the paper